sebbejuh/CMS-js3/README.md

 This project was created for a school assignment and functionality was prioritized over looks.

+Before attempting setup and installatation you should contact me for the .env file which for security reasons isn't part of this public project.

 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.